fengjixuchui/HyperVisor-Injector/README.md

 - iat dumper + imports dumper
 - Dump EAC + BE Drivers
 - Anti-Cheat Emulator ( allowing you to do anything you want practically )

+## purpose of release ?
+my reasoning for this other release is due to me learning a lot at such a fast rate and then not having any uses for my projects so i get bored and release them also want to reach other developers and make something better out of the bad communities